praveenkandasamy/Learn_Data_Science_Skills_in_4_months/README.md

 # Rationale
 I currently work a Performance Analyst, predominately using tools such as Power BI, R, Excel and VBA.
-My create reports and facilitatae performance improvement sessions for relevant teams.
+I create reports and facilitate performance improvement sessions for relevant teams.
 Work is experiencing a lot of changes currently, the skills i learn over the next 4 months will help me advance my career.

 # Overview